 Capital Volume 3, Part 3, The Law of the Tendency of the Rate of Profit to Fall

-The most well-known insight of Capital Volume 3 is the Law of the Tendency of the Rate of Profit to Fall, often abbreviated to “TPRF”.
+The most well-known insight of Capital Volume 3 is the Law of the Tendency of the Rate of Profit to Fall, often abbreviated to “TRPF”.

-Chapter 13 (linked below) describes the Law very directly and simply.
+Chapter 13 (attached) describes the Law very directly and simply.

-The TPRF is not a mystical law.
-The TPRF is in the first place a consequence of the simple fact that surplus value extracted from wage-workers is the only source of increase, and profit is surplus value related to the cost of labour-power plus all the capitalists’ other costs, or what Marx calls “constant capital” (where wages are called “variable capital”).
+The TRPF is not a mystical law.
+The TPRF is in the first place a consequence of the simple fact that surplus value extracted from wage-workers is the only source of increase, and profit is surplus value less the capitalists’ other costs, or what Marx calls “constant capital”, where wages are “variable capital”.

-The tendency for these other costs (the “constant capital”) to increase over time in relation to the amount of labour-power used is what causes the TPRF, the tendency of the rate of profit to fall.
+The tendency for these other costs to increase over time in relation to the amount of labour-power used, is what causes the TRPF, the tendency of the rate of profit to fall.

 The constant capital includes technology and the cost of technological inputs rises as more scientific methods are used, in relation to the amount of labour applied.

 This produces an apparent paradox: When productivity rises, profits fall.
 The more “capital-intensive” is a business, the less profit is made in proportion to the amount of money invested.

 Does this mean that capitalism is going to fade away?
 Does it mean that there is an entropy in play for capitalism, like the winding-down of the solar system?
 So that profits will eventually reduce almost to zero, and the capitalist relationship therefore become unsustainable and cease to exist?

 Perhaps Kautsky might have thought so, but there are “counteracting influences”, some of which Marx describes in the following Chapter 14 of Capital Volume 3.
 Wikipedia (here) lists Marx’s “counteracting influences” as follows: